-The statute prevents DHS from disclosing any information which relates to a person protected under [8 U.S.C.
-1367](#) (protected person), subject to certain limited exceptions.[\[17\]](#) This includes information USCIS has in its records or other information about the protected person, even if those records do not specifically identify the person as one who has sought VAWA, T, or U benefits.
-Consequently, USCIS cannot disclose information about a protected person even if that information is not contained in a VAWA, T, or U filing.[\[18\]](#)
+The statute prevents DHS from disclosing any information which relates to an alien protected under [8 U.S.C.
+1367](#), subject to certain limited exceptions.[28]
+This includes acknowledging the existence of a record and all information USCIS has in its records or other information about the protected alien, even if those records do not specifically identify the alien as one who has sought VAWA, T, or U benefits.
+Consequently, where protections apply, USCIS cannot disclose information about an alien even if that information is not contained in a VAWA, T, or U filing.[29]

-USCIS cannot release any information relating to a protected person until USCIS verifies both the identity of the requestor of information and the requestor's authorization to receive the protected information.
-USCIS must verify the identity and authorization before responding to any inquiry, expedite request, referral, or other communication.
-After identity and authorization verification, USCIS can provide protected information directly to the protected person or the protected person's representative authorized to receive 1367-protected information.
+For example, when responding to customer service inquiries, USCIS cannot acknowledge or release any information relating to a protected alien until USCIS verifies both the identity of the requestor of information and the requestor's authorization to receive the protected information.
+USCIS must verify the identity[30] and authorization before responding to any inquiry, expedite request, referral, or other communication.
+After identity and authorization verification, USCIS can provide protected information directly to the protected alien or the protected alien's representative authorized to receive 8 U.S.C.
+1367-protected information.

-Representative refers to an attorney or accredited representative who has properly filed a Notice of Entry of Appearance as Attorney or Accredited Representative ([Form G-28](#)) on behalf of a protected person and who remains in good standing or is not otherwise ineligible to represent persons with matters before USCIS.
+Representative refers to an attorney or accredited representative who has properly filed a Notice of Entry of Appearance as Attorney or Accredited Representative ([Form G-28](#)) on behalf of a protected alien and who remains in good standing or is not otherwise ineligible to represent aliens with matters before USCIS.